Medicago sativa L.

 Alfalfa sprouting seeds should be soaked for 4-6 hours, and will sprout in 5-7 days.
 They need to be thoroughly rinsed with cool, clean water every 8-12 hours.
 Refrigerate your sprouts after their final rinse.

-Summary These days, alfalfa sprouts are incredibly common on all salad bars and in grocery stores.
-They are considered the best natural source of vitamin K, which helps bones to mend properly.
+These days, alfalfa sprouts are incredibly common on all salad bars and in grocery stores.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.